My experience with lovage first began as an experiment…

-Forgotten plants: once prolific in the kitchen gardens of our ancestors but now so rare that the average person might never even have heard of them.
-Many of these deserve to find space in our gardens again!
-And I will be writing about them and re-introducing you to them in the coming months.
+This is the 1st post in our Forgotten Plants series — plants that were once prolific in the kitchen gardens of our ancestors, but now are so rare that the average person hasn’t even heard of them.
+Many of these plants deserve to find space in our gardens again!

+Use it as you would celery, except perhaps a bit more sparingly.
 I regularly add whole stalks to the stock pot, include finely chopped leaves in soups and stews, and add small amounts to egg dishes.
-It is wonderful cooked along with chicken and fish, especially with some lemon slices thrown in.
+It pairs beautifully with either chicken or fish, and a few slices of lemon.

 Additionally, it freezes well, so it can be enjoyed all year round.

-As an herb, the touted benefits are numerous including benefits to digestion, a help to the respiratory tract, relief from rheumatism and urinary tract complaints, and help with menstrual troubles and poor blood circulation.
+As an herb, it benefits digestion, aids the respiratory tract, provides relief from rheumatism and urinary tract complaints, and helps with menstrual troubles and poor blood circulation.

-It’s amazing that one plant can do so much!
-It seems obvious why the settlers must have found the plant important enough to bring with them on their long journey to the new world.
+Isn't it amazing that one plant can do so much?!
+It seems obvious why the settlers found the plant important enough to bring with them on their long journey to the New World.